 Let’s see how to make a good logo and what are the important cool logo design principles.

-The logo is an analogue of a quality mark
+The logo is an analog of a quality mark

 The most important thing to remember is that the logo is a sign of quality.
 This is the only way it should be positioned, if not by the customer, then at least by the creator.